 Co-signing can really help someone out, but it’s also a big responsibility.
 When you co-sign for someone, you’re putting your name and credit on the line as security for the loan/mortgage.

-If the person you co-sign for misses a payment, the lender or other creditor can come to you to get the money.
+If the person you co-sign for misses a payment, the lender or other creditor can come after you to get their money.
 Any late mortgage payments would also show up on your credit report, which could impact your own loan/mortgage qualification in the future.

 I recommend Independent Legal Advice between all co-borrowers.